Master of Arts degree with a major in English, emphasis Peace Corps Service with TEFL

 Throughout this project, I discuss the methodological approach, techniques, and activities that I used to improve the English and TEFL skills of the Nicaraguan students and teachers with whom I worked.
 In addition, I note unresolved professional challenges that I encountered, as well as what I might have done differently.
 Overall, my Master’s International Program was a successful and enjoyable experience.
 I hope that this M.A.
 Project will provide guidance, as well as generate productive questions, for others working to improve EFL education in Nicaragua and similar contexts.

 Richards, Deva, "EFL teaching and teacher training in Nicaragua: a master's international experience" (2017).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 77.